colbywight/Numerical-AnalysisII/ExplicitEuler.md

 # Solution to Differential Equations Software Manual Entry

-**Routine Name:**      explicitEuler
+**Routine Name:**      explicitEuler()

 **Author:** Colby Wight

 **Language:** C++

 **Description/Purpose:** This is a routine for sovling a ordinary differential equation with initial values.
 This is a first order Runge-Kutta method.
-For this method we do ne reuqire a linear sovler.
+For this method we do not require a linear sovler.
 It is very simple to code. h is the width of our interval.

 **Input:** We have two inputs for the initial condition x0 and y0, then we also take in the parameter x where we want to evaluate it at.
 Then we used two inputs tol and maxIter to break us out of the loop.
-For homewokr 6 we added another parmeter to run our routine for different values lambda for the fucntion.
+For homework 6 we added another parameter to run our routine for different values lambda for the fucntion.

 **Output:** This routine returns a double precision value of the apporximation to the solution at the given value.

-**Usage/Example:** This routine was run on the differential equation dydx = x + y with the following inputs and we get a approximation to the solution.
+**Usage/Example:** This routine was run on the differential equation dy/dx = x + y with the following inputs and we get an approximation to the solution.
 We then modified the code for Homework 6 test problems and tested the routine for different vlaues of lambda. here are the results:

 ```C++
    int main() {